Open to join now - start today!

 How does the course work?

-• The next three sections are available as soon as the course starts, so you can get cracking and start making.
+• The next two sections are unlocked during the first few days, so you can get cracking and start making and exploring swirls.

-• The remaining sections covering more advanced techniques are released a week at a time.
+• The remaining sections are released a week at a time.

 • After six weeks, you'll have access to everything - forever!*